- Alumni & Donors

 Arrival and Departure

 Participants are responsible for organising and reserving their transportation to and from Paris.
-The Summer School team will meet students upon arrival at Paris-Charles de Gaulle airport on Sunday, July 9th.
-The exact timing and details for airport pick-up will be defined with each participant at the moment they register for the Summer School.
-At the end of the programme, participants will be accompanied to Paris-Charles de Gaulle airport for departure on Sunday, July 23rd.
+In 2017, the Summer School team met students upon arrival at Paris-Charles de Gaulle airport.
+The exact timing and details for airport pick-up had been defined with each participant at the moment they registered for the Summer School.
+At the end of the programme, participants were accompanied to Paris-Charles de Gaulle airport for departure.

 Programme Evaluation and Academic Integrity